All for You (Janet Jackson album): Live appearances

-All for You was released on April 24, 2001.
+All for You was first released on April 16, 2001 in Japan, April 23 in the UK, and April 24 in North America.
 Its artwork features Jackson lying in a suggestive pose, the central portion of her anatomy is covered only by a white sheet.
 For promotion, Jackson performed on various entertainment shows, including Top of the Pops, CD:UK, Wetten Dass, Hit Machine, ECHO Awards, and the TMF Awards.
 She appeared on Larry King Live and the Late Show with David Letterman, attending The Rosie O'Donnell Show the following day.
 She also gave interviews to BBC Radio 1 and NRJ Radio while in Europe.
 In April, she appeared on MTV's TRL and MuchMusic before presenting on VH1 Divas.
 Jackson later presented at the 2001 MTV Video Music Awards, also paying tribute to late singer Aaliyah.
 Jackson was awarded numerous career accolades throughout the campaign, including the Billboard Music Award's "Artistic Achievement Award", American Music Award's "Award of Merit", and Nickelodeon Kids' Choice Award's "Wannabe Award".
 Jackson was selected to appear on the cover of the premiere issue of Blender, launched as an alternative to Rolling Stone.
 A limited-edition reissue of the album was announced on October 21, 2001, via Billboard, and released on November 20, 2001, including a bonus DVD, titled Janet: The Virgin Years, featuring Jackson's complete videography (excluding releases via other labels and collaborations), interviews and behind the scenes footage, spanning from the promotion of janet.
 (1993) to the making of All for You.
 The reissue features an alternate cover artwork and contains the clean edition of the album without "Would You Mind" in addition to the Flyte Tyme single edit and P. Diddy remix of the album's third single "Son of a Gun (I Betcha Think This Song Is About You)"; it was also intended to include a twenty-four page photo booklet of Jackson's All for You Tour, but it was omitted for unknown reasons.
-Furthermore, Microsoft Network launched an ISP service titled "Janet on MSN", with Jackson also given her own online radio station.
+Furthermore, MSN launched an ISP service titled "Janet on MSN", with Jackson also given her own online radio station.